rohanrobinson/clari/README.md

 # Clari
 ## Helping Everyone Learn, No Matter Where They're From
 Clari provides a service for summarizing and translating class materials into a student's native language from English.
-Class materials can be preloaded into the service, or students can copy-paste any material of their choice into the summarization and translation engine.
+The service provides a facility for preloading class materials and for students to copy-paste any material of their choice into Clari's summarization and translation engine.

 # Installation Instructions